sematgt/devblog/content/posts/2020-01-05_First_article_in_this_blog copy.md

 ---
-path: "/3-article"
+path: "/first-article"
-date: 2020-01-06
+date: 2020-01-05
-title: "3.
-To-do plan on learning things"
+title: "How to list all users in Postgres"
-subtitle: "Here we go.
-This is my learning progress."
+subtitle: "Find out how to get a list of all the users present in a Postgres database, and their permissions"
-tags: "Python"
+tags: "Blog"
 readtime: 12
 template: blogpost
 ---